voodoosoft/gameroots/README.md

 It is no longer necessary to provide an open `SpriteBatch` to each render class.

 There are default implementations for rendering textures, particles and vertices.
+In case they don't meet your needs, just derive your own item classes from `BatchRenderItem`.
 The first sort criterium is always the layer (z-index) followed by individual criteria like texture handle or blend mode.

 ###Examples: